The Club has adopted the ECB Guidelines for supervising

 participating in adult matches.
 The Club has in place player registration

-Guidelines on Girls Playing In Boys Age Group Leagues and
+Guidance on Girls Playing in Boys Age Group Leagues and

 Competitions